Safety Net Health Plans are the Backbone of Medicaid Managed Care.

 Safety Net Health Plans ensure the highest-quality health care through an ongoing commitment to transparency, quality measurement and continuous quality improvement.

-Safety Net Health Plans have routinely been featured in the top tier of Medicaid plan ratings developed by the National Committee for Quality Assurance (NCQA).
-ACAP successfully advocated for a requirement for states to report on all adult behavioral and pediatric core measures to ensure that all Medicaid enrollees receive high-quality health care.
+Safety Net Health Plans have routinely been featured in the top tier of Medicaid plan ratings developed by the National Committee for Quality Assurance.
+ACAP successfully advocated for a requirement for states to report on all adult behavioral and pediatric core measures to ensure that all Medicaid and CHIP enrollees receive high-quality health care.

 Safety Net Health Plans Address Social Determinants of Health.

-Safety Net Health Plans’ deep connections to their communities facilitate services and supports that address these issues, improving health outcomes and reducing costs.
-Initiatives range from helping members secure affordable, stable housing to facilitating educational opportunities and employing resident community health workers.
-Other innovative programs include teaching courses in nutrition, supporting the availability of fresh fruits and vegetables in food deserts and providing access to community resource centers.
+Safety Net Health Plans’ deep connections to their communities facilitate services and supports that address these issues, improving health outcomes and reducing health care costs.
+Initiatives range from helping members secure affordable, stable housing, to building permanent supportive housing units, and facilitating educational opportunities and employing resident community health workers.
+Other innovative programs include teaching courses in nutrition, supporting the availability of fresh fruits and vegetables in food deserts, addressing social isolation, and providing access to community resource centers.

 Safety Net Health Plans Support Safety Net Providers.

 Many Safety Net Health Plans were created by community health centers and safety net hospitals; some plans are still owned by providers.
-Safety Net Health Plans share responsibility with the provider community to deliver the best possible care to Medicaid enrollees and other vulnerable individuals.
-In many cases, they work together to provide care to uninsured individuals who lack regular access to care, including supporting provider efforts to establish patient-centered medical homes and implementing electronic medical records systems.
+Safety Net Health Plans share responsibility with the provider community to deliver the best possible care to Medicaid enrollees and other vulnerable individuals, including supporting provider efforts to establish patient-centered medical homes and implementing electronic medical records systems.

 Safety Net Health Plans Provide Patient-Centered Care Management and Long-Term Services and Supports.